kedro-org/kedro/docs/source/06_nodes_and_pipelines/04_micro_packaging.md

 # Micro-packaging

 Micro-packaging allows users to share Kedro micro-packages across codebases, organisations and beyond.
+A micro-package can be any part of a Python code in a Kedro project including pipelines and utility functions.

 ## Package a micro-package

-You can package a micro-package by executing: `kedro micropkg package <pipeline_name>`
+You can package a micro-package by executing: `kedro micropkg package <micropkg_name>`

 * This will generate a new [wheel file](https://pythonwheels.com/) for this micro-package.
 * By default, the wheel file will be saved into `dist/` directory inside your project.